microsoft/azure-health-data-services-workshop/Challenge-11 - Power Platform Integration/Readme.md

 In today's health data production environments, low-code and no-code solutions are on the rise, and the Microsoft Power Platform is one of the most prominent solutions in this space.
 Low-code solutions increase the speed of development and give non-professional developers the ability to create their own enterprise-ready apps.
 Enabling healthcare workers to build their own apps encourages people with clinical backgrounds to get involved in the digital transformation of the organisation.

 Having health-related apps built by the people who use the apps will accelerate your organisation's adoption of health data standards.
-A tool like the Power Platform allows your core developers to focus on the backend services and manage the data structures – giving end users controlled flexibility to build their own front end UIs to suit their needs.
+A tool like the Power Platform allows your core developers to focus on the backend services and manage the data structures – giving end users the controlled flexibility to build their own front end UIs to suit their needs.

 ## Learning Objectives for Challenge-11